Twelver Shi'ism: School of Isfahan

+One of the first actions performed by Ismail I of the Safavid Empire in 1501 AD was the proclamation of Twelver Shia Islam as the official state religion of Iran, a status it retains to this day as the world's only country.

-In 1501, Isma'il I took the power in Iran and set up the Safavid dynasty.
+In 1501, Isma'il I took the power in Iran and set up the Safavid Empire.
 While most of the larger cities of Iran were Sunni, he declared Twelverism as the official religion of his empire.
 Many Shia scholars were brought to set up the Shia seminaries in Iran.
 One of those was Karaki who stated that, for the interest of Umma, it is necessary for a Shia scholar to be a legitimate leader to carry out the tasks of the Imam who is hidden.
 Under Safavids, religious authorities (Shaykh al-Islam) were appointed for all major cities.

 Karaki established a great seminary (Hawza) in Qazvin and Isfahan, consequently, Iran once again became center of Imami jurisprudence.

 Suhrawardi tried to harmonize rational philosophy and intellectual intuition, but Mir Damad is the founder of it.
-Mir Damad combined the teachings of Ibn Arabi, Suhrawardi, Ibn Sina and Nair al-Din and founded a new intellectual dimension in the texture of Shi'ism.
+Mir Damad combined the teachings of Ibn Arabi, Suhrawardi, Ibn Sina and Nair al-Din and founded a new intellectual dimension in the texture of Shia Islam.